Credible resources

 Sexual consent law

-- Ages 12 to 13 years old: can consent if partner is not a person of power (i.e., teacher, coach) and is less than 2 years older.
+- Ages 12 to 13 years-old: can consent if partner is not a person of power (e.g., teacher, coach) and is less than two years older.

-- Ages 14 to 15 years old: can consent if partner is not a person of power and is less than 5 years older.
+- Ages 14 to 15 years-old: can consent if partner is not a person of power and is less than five years older.

-For more information on consent and the law in Canada you can go to the Department of Justice - Age of Consent to Sexual Activity.
+For more information on consent and the law in Canada, visit the Department of Justice - Age of Consent to Sexual Activity.

 |